 The Gospel of John is often recommended as the best place to start for a new believer, and yet its rich truths can’t be exhausted, even by someone who’s been walking with Jesus for decades.
 Exploring key biblical themes such as salvation, sanctification, and especially the deity, teachings, death, and resurrection of Jesus Christ, The Gospel of John Bible study is a great resource to grow in your knowledge and understanding of God’s Word.

 With sixty-six books written over more than a thousand years by multiple authors, the Bible is more like a library than a book, and because of this, many people struggle to make sense of it.
-Our How to Read the Bible study will introduce you to the history of the Bible, key concepts that help tie the Old and New Testaments into one cohesive whole, and key ideas from the mains sections of the Bible.
+Our How to Read the Bible study will introduce you to the history of the Bible, key concepts that help tie the Old and New Testaments into one cohesive whole, and key ideas from the main sections of the Bible.
 This study will help you grow in confidence as you read the Bible with greater understanding.

 Revelation is for the everyday Christian, and yet it can be a daunting and difficult book.
 We commissioned this study in order to help bring clarity to the Bible’s final book.
-Written by pastor and scholar Dennis Johnson, The Book of Revelation Bible study will help lift your eyes to the Lamb who was slain for our redemption, reorienting you to the wonderful hope we have in our conquering King.
+Written by pastor and scholar Dennis Johnson, this Revelation Bible study will help lift your eyes to the Lamb who was slain for our redemption, reorienting you to the wonderful hope we have in our conquering King.

 Paul writes his letter to the Romans in order to help the church get the gospel right.
 This gospel is the power of God for salvation, and as Paul proclaims, explains, and applies this good news, he fleshes out some of the most foundational truths of Christianity: faith, righteousness, justification, sanctification, and glorification.
 The Letter of Paul to the Romans study is a great resource to help you or someone you know understand the core truths of the Christian faith.